dtretyakov/node-tools/README.md

 ## Contribution

-Your feedback are very welcome.
-Please feel free to create issues and write you comments.
+Your feedback is very welcome.
+Please feel free to [create issues and write you comments](https://github.com/dtretyakov/node-tools/issues).

-If you want to provide code contribution please fork this project and create a pull request.
+If you want to provide code contribution please fork this repository and create a pull request.

-### Launching Project
+#### Launching Project

-* Clone a repository and open a NodeTools.sln
+* Clone this repository and open NodeTools.sln
-* Set NodeTools project as startup and open project properties
+* Set _NodeTools_ project as startup and open project properties
-* In the Debug screen set _Start external program_ and select devenv.exe, in the _Command line arguments_ set /RootSuffix Exp
+* In the Debug screen check _Start external program_ and choose devenv.exe path
+* Also in the _Command line arguments_ set _/RootSuffix Exp_

 ## License